jcarpenter/joshcarpenter.ca/src/climate/Dying oceans.md

 title: "Dying oceans"
 tags: [climate, problem]
 publish: true
-summary: 'What damages are we seeing in marine ecosystems?
-What are the causes, and future projections?'
+summary: "What damages are we seeing in marine ecosystems?
+What are the causes, and future projections?"
 ---

 ## Preface: The ocean and cryosphere system